Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Somatic Noticing

-• Where does my energy naturally want to move?
+• Where does your energy want to move when nothing external is directing it?

-• What would I trust if clarity were allowed to emerge gradually?
+• What would you trust if clarity were allowed to arrive gradually for you rather than being forced or rushed?

 Point of Remembrance